NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.technical.md

 Content-Type: application/json

 {
+   "token_type": "api_key",
-   "api_key": "{short lived API key in clear text}", "expires": "{ISO 8601 timestamp of expiration}"
+   "expires": "{ISO 8601 timestamp of expiration}", "api_key": "{short lived API key in clear text}"
 }
 ```

-Authorization failures on this endpoint must return HTTP 401 Unauthorized with an `WWW-Authenticate: Bearer` response
-header.

 The package source MUST NOT return an existing compatible API key and MUST generate a new one on demand (e.g. it must
 not cache the API key for subsequent calls).
 To do so would require the original API key to be stored in plain text.
 NuGet.org API keys are hashed prior to storage (much like standard recommendations around storing passwords).
 The
 package source has concerns on scalability it must opt to rate limit the endpoint instead of caching.
 NuGet.org will
 rate limit the endpoint to 1 API key created per 30 seconds, per user.

+Authorization failures on this endpoint must return HTTP 401 Unauthorized with an `WWW-Authenticate: Bearer` response
+header.
+Throttling failures on this endpoint MUST return HTTP 429 Too Many Requests and MAY return the standard
+`Retry-After` response header.

 API keys are expected to be cached on the client side, in a secure manner, to allow the needed number of authorized API
 operations (e.g. push).